ibm-cloud-docs/DataTransferService/getting-started.md

 1. Access the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){: external} with your unique credentials.
 2. Select **Storage** > **Data Migration** > **Data Transfer** from the Navigation Bar to access the Data Transfer Service screen. <br/>

-On the **Data Transfer Service** screen, users can submit a data transfer request, view details of a request, view the ticket history that is associated with the device tracking, and cancel an existing request.
+On the **Data Transfer Service** screen, you can submit a data transfer request, view details of a request, view the ticket history that is associated with the device tracking, and cancel an existing request.

 ## Submitting a data transfer request
 {: #submit-dts-request}